IBM/ibm-spectrum-scale-csi/README.md

    Review the generated configuration files in deploy.

-5. Run the `deploy/create.sh` script to deploy the plugin
+   d.
+Run the `deploy/create.sh` script to deploy the plugin

-6. Check that the csi pods are up and running
+3. Check that the csi pods are up and running

    ```
    % kubectl get pod